freyamade/xivapi-cr/README.md

 This method reads the information for the specified character and returns it.
 It uses the `extended` field by default currently, though we plan to eventually allow users to choose whether or not to make the extended request.

-By default the `character` field is always returned, and you can add extra fields using the `data` parameter.
+By default, only the `character` field is always returned.
+You can request other fields as necessary using the `data` array.
-The allowed fields are take from the docs.
+The allowed fields are taken from the docs.

 [XIVAPI Docs](https://xivapi.com/docs/Character#character)